 - Click Troubleshoot.

-4: Use bootable drive for a manual repair
+5. Use a bootable drive for a manual repair

 - Create a bootable drive on an alternative PC.

-- Plug in the USB or insert DVD and restart your PC.
+- Plug in the USB or insert the DVD and restart your PC.

-We explained how to reinstall Windows 10 clean in this article, so make sure to check it out.
-And, as a final note, we encourage you to post questions or suggestions in the comments section below.
+We explored how to reinstall Windows 10 clean in our article, so check it out.
+And, as a final note, we encourage you to post questions or suggestions in the comments below.